jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/availability.md

 ## Description

 **99.5%** of the time,
-the ASM will be available via the internet for its registered users.
+the ARM will be available via the internet for its registered users.

 ### Details